-If you regularly read best-selling novels, you’ll notice something interesting: they hardly ever come one at a time.
-In other words, successful authors – and in some cases, even teams of authors – look very hard for a series when they find an idea that readers respond to.
+If you regularly read best-selling novels, you’ll notice something interesting.
+They hardly ever come one at a time.
+In other words, successful authors.
+And in some cases, even teams of authors – look very hard for a series when they find an idea or advertising tip that readers respond to.

 Why not do the same to your advertising campaigns?
 By weaving common threads into your ads (whether they’re in print, television, online, or radio) you make them more memorable and build on brand recognition.